-Peter Thonemann, Tutorial Fellow in Ancient History
+Peter Thonemann, Tutorial Fellow and Professor of Ancient History

 Since 2007, I have taught Greek and Roman history at Wadham to a succession of brilliant and inspiring students studying Classics, Ancient and Modern History, and Classical Archaeology and Ancient History.
 It is the best job in the world.